A spate of deadly disasters for the elderly

 For seniors who are also low-income, it's an "extra level of concern," said Lisa Marsh Ryerson, president of American Association of Retired Persons Foundation.

-Many seniors also deal with social isolation, which has long been been flagged as a risk factor for mortality.
+Many seniors also deal with social isolation, which has long been flagged as a risk factor for mortality.

 Marsh Ryerson, whose foundation launched an initiative last year to combat loneliness and isolation among seniors, said that people don't always think to reach out to elders in their communities while they're rushing to prepare for an upcoming disaster.